 These are all important questions to consider when customizing your appointment reminders.
 The key element of best practice is preparedness.
 Give your patients the right information.
 This way, they come prepared for the appointment.
-Every dental practice’s staff knows the frustration of cancelling an appointment for an unprepared patient.
+Every dental practice’s staff knows the frustration of canceling an appointment for an unprepared patient.
 Maybe the patient forgot to fast.
 Maybe they forgot to take certain medications.
-Maybe they forgot to bring forms.
-The canceled appointment results in loss of income for your practice.
+Maybe they forgot to bring the forms.
+The canceled appointment results in a loss of income for your practice.
 This is particularly frustrating for OMS practices.
 A patient coming unprepared for an appointment might result in a $1000+ loss for that practice.

 In terms of best practice, it is always good to include all the necessary information in the appointment reminder.
 Important pieces of information can include:

 Including key instructions is important for both general dentistry and OMS practices.
 Supporting your patients in being prepared!
 This is a great way to build patient loyalty.
 Providing this information shows that you care about your patients.
 You want them to come into your practice, ready for their appointments.
 You want to support them in caring about their oral health.
 Returning patients is an important part of maximizing profitability.
 Creating a returning client base allows your practice to flourish.

 The best way to facilitate this personalized messaging is through customization.
 Give your patients the option of phone, email, or text.
 In particular, our younger patients will appreciate the option of communicating by text.
 At Intiveo, we have developed appointment reminder software that prioritizes customization.
 We offer a wide variety of templates.
 This way, you can choose the best way to communicate the essentials.

 For example, what if you wanted to remind your patient about a general consultation appointment?
 You can choose a simple text message that might include the date, time, your patient’s name, and a quick greeting.
 An email might include more details, such as:

 - a button prompting your patient to confirm the appointment